wrburgess/sass_activity/README.md

 1. Add a selector to your to your `main.scss` file for `p`.

-1. Add the line `require('./styles/main.scss')` to your `app.js` file.
+1. Add the line `import './styles/main.scss'` to your `app.js` file.
 This will tell React to render all of your CSS in your `index.html` file.

 1. Build your React and Sass production files and open `public/index.html` in your browser